georgepaul171/Research-Project/bpd/V3_clean/MODEL_ARCHITECTURE.md

 - **EM Algorithm**: Fast convergence with closed-form updates
 - **Scalable**: Handles moderate-sized datasets efficiently
 - **Stable**: Robust to initialization and numerical issues

----

-*This model architecture diagram provides a comprehensive overview of the Adaptive Bayesian Regression model structure.
-It should be referenced when understanding the model components, prior specifications, and inference mechanisms.*